7 Best Practices for Better Customer Service

 6. Leverage Technology

-Advancements in technology have provided ample opportunities for businesses to improve a variety of functions, including best practices in customer service.
+Advancements in technology have provided ample opportunities for businesses to improve various functions, including best practices in customer service.

 Your company can implement tools like customer relationship management software, which allows your teams to track customer interactions while providing personalized experiences.